Center

 Summer and Winter Study

-In-Person at Gibney’s two Manhattan locations, these programs are designed to build a supportive network and community, expose students to new and challenging ideas and movement styles, and share preparatory tools for building a sustainable career in the performing arts.
+Summer Study and Winter Study provide dancers with an immersive experience in the NYC dance community.
+These programs are designed to build a supportive network and community, expose students to new and challenging ideas and movement styles, and share preparatory tools for building a sustainable career in the performing arts.

 NYC WINTER STUDY